-Eight (and a half) Questions with COLIN from The Neuro Farm
+Eight (and a half) Questions with DreamrD from The Neuro Farm

 1 TNFTV: When and how did you realize you wanted to be a drummer?

 CD: I started drumming around age 11 or 12 after watching my sister play in her school band and becoming fixated on the drummer.
 I thought the drums just looked like the absolute coolest instrument and I liked the physicality of playing them.
 So I began lessons in my school music program with just a snare drum and gradually got more equipment as I learned.
 I stuck with it, taking private lessons and jamming with others when most of my friends quit playing instruments altogether.
 Drumming and rhythm always came naturally and you’ll still find me tapping on my leg, a counter or desk surface, or the car steering wheel, to the dismay of annoyed passengers.

 2 TNFTV: Are there drummers whose style you try to emulate or is your goal to do your own thing?